vtman/PerFSeeB/README.md

 </table>

-checkSeed128 is a faster version based on SIMD instructions.
+checkSeed128 is a faster version based on SIMD instructions. checkSeedClassic and checkSeed128 have the same input parameters.